Sardinian medieval kingdoms: The birth of the four kingdoms

-Each of the four States had fortified borders to protect their political and commercial interests, as well their own laws, administration and emblems.
+Each of the four States had fortified borders to protect their political and commercial interests, as well as their own laws, administration and emblems.

 Governments

 The administrative organization of the judgedoms differed significantly from the feudal forms existing in the rest of medieval Europe as their institutions were closer to those of the territories of the Byzantine Empire, although with local peculiarities that some scholars consider of Nuragic derivation.

 In the international context of the Middle Ages, the judgedoms were characterized by semi-democratic institutions such as the Coronas de curatorias which in turn elected their own representatives to the parliamentary assizes called Corona de Logu.

 The Corona de Logu and the central council

 The central government and the entire Judiciary were ruled substantially by the judge.
 The king did not have possession of the land nor was he the repository of sovereignty since this was formally held by the Corona de Logu, which acted as a legislature for the kingdoms.
 The Corona de Logu was made up of a council of elders (representatives of the administrative districts – Curadorias) and high priests.
 They appointed the ruler and attributed the supreme power to him, while maintaining the power to ratify acts and agreements related to the entire kingdom.

-During su Collectu (coronation ceremony) in the capital, a representative of each curadoria, members of the high clergy, the castle lords, two representatives of the capital elected by delegates from jurados Coronas de curatoria, came together.
+During su Collectu (coronation ceremony) in the capital, a representative of each curadoria, members of the high clergy, the castle lords, and two representatives of the capital elected by delegates from jurados Coronas de curatoria came together.
 Then the judex was crowned with a mixed-elected hereditary system following the direct male line and, only in the alternative, the female line.

 The judge ruled on the basis of a covenant with the people (the bannus-consensus).
-The sovereign could be dethroned and even, in cases of serious acts of tyranny and oppression, executed legitimately by the same people, without this prejudging the inheritance of the title within the same ruling dynasty.
+The sovereign could be dethroned and, in cases of serious acts of tyranny and oppression, legitimately executed by the same people, without prejudicing the inheritance of the title within the same ruling dynasty.